Easy Homemade Burrito Bowl is a simplified version of Chipotle's Burrito Bowls. Save time and money with this vibrant, fresh, and fabulous recipe!

 Step 2: Make the Cilantro-Lime Rice

 Meanwhile, get the Cilantro-Lime Rice going.
-Measure out 1 cup long grain white rice then rinse it really well under cold running water.
+Add long grain white rice to a colander then rinse it really well under cold running water.

-Bring 2 cups water, 1 Tablespoon vegetable oil, plus 1/2 teaspoon salt to a boil in a saucepan.
-Add the rinsed rice, place a lid on top, then turn the heat down and simmer until the rice is tender, about 15 minutes.
-Next add 1/4 cup chopped cilantro and the juice of 1/2 lime then stir to combine.
+Bring water, vegetable oil, plus a pinch of salt to a boil in a saucepan then add the rinsed rice.
+Place a lid on top then turn the heat down to low and simmer until the rice is tender, 10 minutes.
+Fluff the rice then add chopped cilantro and fresh lime juice, and then stir to combine.

 I am telling you – best. rice.
 EVER!
 The salt and oil do something really magical in there.
 I won’t even begin to try and explain what that it is, but I promise it tastes exactly like Chipotle’s!